ThunderFly-aerospace/docs/avionics/TFSLOT01/index.md

 ## Is there a maximum altitude limit on the operation of the TFSLOT sensor?

 There is no hard limit of maximum altitude to operate the TFSLOT01 sensor.
-Although the sensitivity of the sensor decreases with decreasing air density.
-See the working principle description in the section above for a detailed explanation.
+However, the sensitivity of the sensor decreases with decreasing air density.
+Please take a look at the working principle description in the section above for a detailed explanation.